banwarp/benton_epi/syndSurveillanceReadme.md

 ```
 p <- choose(prev,x)*sensitivity^x * choose(n-prev,k-x) / choose(n,k)
 ```
-`sensitivity^x` can be factored out, which is useful when the log-linearization is applied.

 This the basic formula.
 However, with large `n`, the factorials involved tend toward infinity.
 To get around this, I take the logs of the combinatorial formula and get: log(choose(m,n)) = sum_\[i from 1 to m \] log(i) - sum_\[j from 1 to n\] Log(j) - sum_\[k from 1 to (m-n)\] Log(k)